How Much is a Single Storey Extension

 There are two types of single storey extensions:

 The rise of the kitchen at the heart of the house creates a very liveable home and a kitchen/dining/living space is easy to create with a rear extension.
-3m can be typically achieved via Permitted Development or Planning Permission.
+Up to 8 metres (for a detached house)/6 meters (for a semi-detached/terraced house) from the original rear of the property can be typically achieved via Permitted Development.
+However, larger single-storey rear extensions are subject to the Neighbour Consultation Scheme.

-Side extensions are good for creating secondary type rooms – maybe a utility, a study or if you have the space a bedroom.
-Side extensions can be built up to half the width of your house.
+Side extensions are good for creating secondary type rooms – maybe a utility, a study or if you have the space, a bedroom.
+Side extensions can be built up to half the width of your original house.

 How much does a single storey extension cost?